jfmartinz/web3Notes/README.md

 immediate eaming and employment opportunities in the metaverse.

-This repository contains my notes in Web3 by [METACRAFTERS](https://www.metacrafters.io/).
+This repository contains my notes in Web3 from [METACRAFTERS](https://www.metacrafters.io/).

 ## Technologies
 - Javascript